How to Identify Reading Difficulties

 If these skills are weak:

 • Teach explicit phonemic awareness skills (rhyming, isolating sounds, blending, segmenting, and manipulating sounds).
-Blending and segmenting are the most important, as they directly correlate to reading and spelling.
+Blending and segmenting are the most important.

 • Keep activities fun and engaging.